gianluca-venturini/factorio-tools/README.md

 - with feasible solution fixing two rows and 2 cells and hint to uf=0 finds solution in 17s (7.85157)
     - hint belts -- worse
     - hint mixers

+- with pre-computed graph feasible solution no fixed rows in 70s